jjneely/carolinarscm.org/content/about/about.md

   * organ recitals by acclaimed organist
   * sessions on choir and vocal technique building.

-Girls will also have opportunities to increase reading and singing ability through
+Choristers will also have opportunities to increase reading and singing ability through

   * daily ear training sessions and
   * daily small group voice coachings.